JohnFu11er/docker_build_context/README.md

 after building it can be run with:

-docker container run -it --name your_container_name your_image_name
+docker container run -it your_image_name